CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 2. Comment liberally

 Detrimental to any software is the lack of meaningful and/or outdated comments.
 Liberal inline commenting is expected, as well as use of Markdown for FORD generated documentation.
-See [cable_roughness.F90](https://github.com/CABLE-LSM/CABLE/blob/main/src/science/roughness/cable_roughness.F90) for an example, which is then redered [here](https://cable.readthedocs.io/en/latest/api/module/cable_roughness_module.html)
+See [cable_roughness.F90](https://github.com/CABLE-LSM/CABLE/blob/main/src/science/roughness/cable_roughness.F90) for an example, which is then rendered [here](https://cable.readthedocs.io/en/latest/api/module/cable_roughness_module.html)

 ### 3. Avoid WHERE loops